RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Credentials in values.yaml

-**v7.6 problem:** Database passwords, API keys, and other credentials had to live in `values.yaml` or be passed via `--set` flags, which made security teams uncomfortable.
+**Before:** Database passwords, API keys, and other credentials had to live in `values.yaml` or be passed via `--set` flags, which made security teams uncomfortable.
 There was no built-in way to pull secrets from an external vault.

-**v7.7 solution:** The new top-level `secretsManagement` section supports three modes:
+**Now:** The new top-level `secretsManagement` section supports three modes:

 | Mode | How it works | Credentials in values.yaml? |
 |:-----|:-------------|:----------------------------|